Weighted blade arrangements and the positive tropical Grassmannian: Some building blocks for weighted blade arrangements in

 \section{Some building blocks for weighted blade arrangements in $\mathcal{Z}_{k,n}$}

 Fix the usual cyclic order $\alpha = (12\cdots n)$.

-In this section we move beyond basic theory to outline some basic techniques and constructions for $\mathcal{Z}_{k,n}$ which are not seen and are not apparent in the usual realization of the positive tropical Grassmannian.
+In this section we move beyond basic theory to outline some basic techniques and a construction for $\mathcal{Z}_{k,n}$ which are not seen and are not apparent in the usual realization of the positive tropical Grassmannian.
 A deeper study will be conducted in \cite{EarlyPrep}, digging into the physical structure of the generalized biadjoint scalar $m^{(k)}(\alpha,\alpha)$.
+Unless otherwise stated, in this section we will assume that $3\le k\le n-3$ and any $k$-element subset $J$ of $\{1,\ldots, n\}$ consists of at least three cyclic intervals.